javierclavijo/TandemCloneBackend/devlog.md

 tests I've made so far give a result of 92% coverage, which is pretty good --most issues are from user views, as I haven't written test cases for exception handling yet.
 I'll write those after the remaining controllers, followed by the channel custom controller tests.

+Edit 2: I'm leaving it for the moment.
+I'm a bit stuck with the user list query filtering --specifically with the foreign language parameter.
+I have to return users which have a related UserLanguage object where the language is the specified foreign language and the level is not native.
+So far I have thought about exists clauses and queryset objects, but I haven't found any way to do what I want to do in Django.
+I'll come back to it later.
+If nothing works, there's always the option to use raw SQL, although I'd prefer to avoid it.

+Edit 3: Well, it was hard, but I made it.
+I used a subquery, which I have already done in other places.
+My main complaint here is that the way the Query (Q) objects work is not really transparent.
+The way I tried it in the first place *should* have worked, apparently:
+`queryset = queryset.filter(languages__language=foreign_language).exclude(Q(languages__language=foreign_language, languages__level=ProficiencyLevel.NATIVE))`
+That means we'd filter users to include all that had the specified foreign language as a language (UserLanguageObject), then filter to exclude those entries whose related object had 'native' as their level.
+But what it actually did was exclude all users who had a native language (that is, all users).
+I also tried using an EXISTS clause, but there seems to be no way of specifying it as a filtering condition.
+Indeed, Django's ORM lets you do pretty much everything, but when the data model gets a bit complex you may need to resort to less-than-obvious solutions.

+After this rant, I'd like to write tests as I said before.